rei/rei-cedar-docs/docs/components/headings/README.md

 {
   "title": "Headings",
   "layout": "LayoutComponent",
-  "summary": "Used as titles to create hierarchical information structure within a page layout.", "title_metadata": "Heading, cdrText",
+  "summary": "Used as titles to create hierarchical information structure within a page layout", "title_metadata": "CdrText",
+  "see_also": [
+    {
+      "text": 'See Also'
+    },
+    {
+      "text": 'Typography',
+      "href": '/foundation/typography/'
+    },
+    {
+      "text": 'Paragraphs',
+      "href": '/components/paragraph/'
+    }
+  ],
   "minimize": [
     {
       "type": "do",